symmetry-mag/style-guide/docs/writing-about-culture-ethnicity-and-race.md

 ### people of color

-[*Merriam-Webster*](https://www.merriam-webster.com/dictionary/people%20of%20color) defines person of color as “a person whose skin pigmentation is other than and especially darker than what is considered characteristic of people typically defined as white.” ([AP](https://www.apstylebook.com/ap_stylebook/race-related-coverage) advises against using *person of color* to describe an individual.)
+[*Merriam-Webster*](https://www.merriam-webster.com/dictionary/people%20of%20color) defines person of color as “a person whose skin pigmentation is other than and especially darker than what is considered characteristic of people typically defined as white.”
+(The [*AP Stylebook*](https://www.apstylebook.com/ap_stylebook/race-related-coverage) advises against using *person of color* to describe an individual.)

 The strength of an umbrella term such as *people of color* is that it recognizes commonalities shared by multiple groups that face racial discrimination.
 The term becomes problematic, though, when people use it to avoid saying exactly which group of people they are talking about.